 his classroom provides him the privacy to make phone calls to parents or school personnel about confidential student matters, and to meet with parents

-- Less materials and resources to transport from one classroom to the next
+- fewer materials and resources to transport from one classroom to the next

 Maximizing available space in school buildings is the reason the floating teacher model was created in the first place and should be the guiding reference point in determining which teachers will float.
 It follows that floaters will be the teachers with the smallest class sizes and the overall lowest student caseloads.
-This minimizes the impact the floating teachers' limitations in regard to time and space have on both students and on floaters, while at the same time facilitating teacher-student communication within the school.
+This minimizes the impact on both students and floaters, while at the same time facilitating teacher-student communication within the school.

 © 2016 Geri McClymont